ExaWorks/psij-python/docs/getting_started.rst

 executable is launched and runs to completion.

 In PSI/J, a job is submitted by :meth:`JobExecutor.submit(Job)
-<psij.job_executor.JobExecutor.submit>` which permanently binds the job to that
+<psij.JobExecutor.submit>` which permanently binds the job to that executor and
-executor and submits it to the underlying resource manager.
+submits it to the underlying resource manager.

 Basic Usage